SpaceGroupUCL/qgisSpaceSyntaxToolkit/README.md

 * depthmapXnet - [http://archtech.gr/varoudis/depthmapX/?dir=depthmapXnet](http://archtech.gr/varoudis/depthmapX/?dir=depthmapXnet)

 ## Installation
-At the moment, the plug-in is not available through the QGIS plugins repository.
+At the moment, the plug-in is not available through the QGIS plugins repository and plugins manager.
 To install it you need to download and unzip the esstoolkit.zip file and copy the esstoolkit folder into the QGIS plugins directory:
 * MS Windows: C:\Users\[your user name]\.qgis2\python\plugins\
 * Mac OSX: Users/[your user name]/.qgis2/python/plugins/
 * Linux: home/[your user name]/.qgis2/python/plugins/